-- An otological examination performed by an otolaryngologist or by a licensed medical doctor, with documentation that an otolaryngologist is not reasonably available; - An audiological evaluation performed by a licensed audiologist; - A description of the implications of the hearing loss for the student's hearing in a variety of circumstances with or without recommended amplification; and - An assessment of the student's potential for communications through a variety of means, including: - Oral (spoken) and aural (hearing); - o Fingerspelling; or - Sign language.
+- An audiological evaluation performed by a licensed audiologist; - A communication assessment completed by the multidisciplinary team; - A description of the implications of the hearing loss for the student's hearing in a variety of circumstances with or without recommended hearing assistive technology; and - An assessment of the student's potential for communications through a variety of means, including: - Oral (spoken) and aural (hearing); - Fingerspelling; or - Sign language.

 For a student from birth through two years of age who meets the criteria for deafness or for hearing impairment under the IDEA, an IFSP meeting must be held in place of an ARD Committee meeting and the District must comply with the evaluation procedures for students ages 0-5.
 See [AGES 0-5].
+If the student's IFSP indicates that the child is experiencing a developmental delay because of hearing loss or impairment, or the child has a physical or mental condition that has a high probability of resulting in a developmental delay and sensory impairment, the student shall meet criteria for DHH.